montge/documents/README.md

 Note that

-> we are not establishing a new system here.
-We are creating a __data-centric, node.js based framework__ for __efficiently using VISTA__, a powerful, multi-faceted working system.
+> this project is not about creating a new health-care system.
+It is creating a __data-centric, node.js based framework__ for __efficiently using the powerful, multi-faceted, widely-deployed VISTA system.

 ## Project Deliverables and Estimated Schedule